-6.4 The 'Single Central Record'
+The Single Central Record

-Our school Single Central Record7 covers the following people: all staff, including teacher trainees on salaried routes, agency, third-party supply staff who work at the school, volunteers and school governors.
+Our Single Central record covers the following people: all staff, including teacher trainees on salaried routes, agency, third-party supply staff who work at the school, volunteers and School Councillors.

-Our Single Central Record is recorded in such a way that allows for details to be provided without delay to those entitled to inspect that information, including by inspectors.
+Our Single Central Record is recorded in such a way that allows for details of each individual school to be provided separately, and without delay, to those entitled to inspect that information, including by inspectors.

-7. Extended school and off-site arrangements
+8. Extended School and off-site arrangements